-As mentioned before, the course does not make use of an existing learning environment with its inherent constraints, but has been be realised using standard Web authoring techniques.
-Support for course participants is thus provided at a dedicated Web site [7] which contains course materials, interactive exercises and assessment and feedback possibilities.
+In it first year (2001), no use was made of a digital learning environment, only standard Web authoring techniques.
+Support for course participants is thus provided at a dedicated Web site (URL 2) which contains course materials, interactive exercises and assessment and feedback possibilities.
 The structure of this site can be seen in figure 3.